 If you or someone you care about has been involved in a pedestrian-related accident, it is important to know your rights and potential legal options.
 At Bernstein & Poisson, we recognize the hazards faced by pedestrians every single day.
 Our Las Vegas pedestrian accident attorneys have helped many injured victims and their families in claims involving distracted, drunk and otherwise negligent drivers.

 These cases can be complex, but our attorneys have the resources and skills to pursue the maximum compensation possible.
-With over 60 years of combined experience, we know what it takes to protect the rights and interests of the injured.
+We know what it takes to protect the rights and interests of the injured.
 The consultation is free and there are no upfront fees to hire us.

 Am I Eligible to File a Case?